 I have three teenage daughters who, I’m relieved to say, feel comfortable (so far) talking to me about their relationships and what’s going on with their peers.
 At the risk of throwing my fellow parents under the bus, it seems like so many of them are in denial about the sexual lives of their children.
 Or maybe I’m just incredibly nosy, and the other moms and dads are allowing their kids some semblance of privacy!
 It’s served me well, as a writer and a mother, though, to excavate my own memories and experiences of high school, and to share those openly with my daughters.

 At one point, the narrator says Ruby’s boyfriend has “the profile of an Aztec god.”
 Why do you think gods and the divine always enter the picture when we lust after someone?

 We idealize our beloved, I think, especially when we’re young and everything feels so new and mysterious.
 And especially when the object of our love is unattainable.
 We construct narratives around these shining few, and we remember them, always.
 Or is that just me?

 Finally, in the past year or so I’ve seen the word “quirked” as you use it: “mouth quirked to one side.”
 I’ve never seen that usage before, and now I see it everywhere.
 Any words pop up on your radar recently that seem to follow you around?

 Chaos.
 Rapture.
 Undulate.
 Sepulchre.

 About the Author:

-Veronica Montes is the author of Benedicta Takes Wing, a collection of short stories forthcoming from Philippine American Literary House in 2017.
-Her fiction has appeared in many literary journals and anthologies including Bamboo Ridge, Prism International, Contemporary Fiction by Filipinos in America, Going Home to a Landscape: Writings by Filipinas, and others.
-She is Fiction Editor at daCunha.global.
-Find her online at veronica-montes.com.
+Veronica Montes is the author of Benedicta Takes Wing & Other Stories (Philippine American Literary House, 2018).
+Her fiction has appeared in Bamboo Ridge, Prism International, and maganda, as well as in many anthologies, including Contemporary Fiction by Filipinos in America, Growing Up Filipino, Going Home to a Landscape: Writings by Filipinas, and Kuwento: Lost Things among others.
+Connect with her on Twitter @vmontes.